Corporate law: Balance of power

 (a) The business and affairs of every corporation organized under this chapter shall be managed by or under the direction of a board of directors, except as may be otherwise provided in this chapter or in its certificate of incorporation.

-In Germany, §76 AktG says the same for the management board, while under §111 AktG the supervisory board's role is stated to be to "oversee" (überwachen).
+In Germany, §76 AktG says the same for the management board, while under §111 AktG, the supervisory board's role is stated to be to "oversee" (überwachen).
 In the United Kingdom, the right to manage is not laid down in law, but is found in Part.2 of the Model Articles.
 This means it is a default rule, which companies can opt out of (s.20 CA 2006) by reserving powers to members, although companies rarely do.
-UK law specifically reserves shareholders right and duty to approve "substantial non cash asset transactions" (s.190 CA 2006), which means those over 10% of company value, with a minimum of £5,000 and a maximum of £100,000.
+UK law specifically reserves shareholders' right and duty to approve "substantial non-cash asset transactions" (s.190 CA 2006), which means those over 10% of the company value, with a minimum of £5,000 and a maximum of £100,000.
 Similar rules, though much less stringent, exist in §271 DGCL and through case law in Germany under the so-called Holzmüller-Doktrin.